Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Subgroups Differing from the Group of Units

 Now let $W$ be the set of all words over $A$ of length $4$ or less, and define

 noting that the order of the product is unimportant because the factors are idempotent, and therefore commute.
 Our aim is to show that the Sch\"utzenberger graph $S\Gamma(w)$ is isomorphic to $\Omega$.
-We shall do this by showing that there are morphisms (preserving the root) between these graphs in both directions.